Querying the DKG

 Paranets, Knowledge Collections and Knowledge Assets

 Paranets are isolated environments within the DKG where participants can publish and query data privately or publicly.
 Within a paranet, a Knowledge Collection (KC) groups together multiple Knowledge Assets (KAs).
 A KC acts as a container that maintains a set of KAs, each of which represents a distinct set of information, assertions, or metadata.
-You can read more about these concepts .
+You can read more about these concepts here.

 Relationships: